Top Mental Models for Thinkers

 archetypes | Symbol | Philosophy | An ideal type; a model after which others are fashioned. |

-arrow of time | Unsolved Mystery | Science & Technology | Although human beings perceive the past as being different from the future -- and that we remember the past, but not the future -- intrinsically there is nothing in the structure of the universe that defines past from future.
+arrow of time | Theory | Science | Theory of physics stating an asymmetry of time -- that time has a one-way direction in which the entropy of the universe is only increasing.
+Although human beings perceive the past as being different from the future -- and that we remember the past, but not the future -- intrinsically there is nothing in the structure of the universe that defines past from future.
 Time is instead an emergent feature. |

-artificia docuit fames | Ancient Wisdom | Philosophy | Latin saying meaning, "sophistication is born out of hunger" -- a metaphor for innovation and genius being awakened by challenge, difficulty, and constraints |
+artificia docuit fames | Ancient Wisdom | Philosophy | Latin saying meaning, "sophistication is born out of hunger" -- a metaphor for innovation and genius being awakened by challenge, difficulty, and constraints. |

-ASCII | Term | Science & Technology | American Standard Code for Information Interchange: a standard character translation table used by computers to convert numerical representations into printable characters |
+ASCII | Term | Technology | American Standard Code for Information Interchange: a standard character translation table used by computers to convert numerical representations into printable characters. |

 asking a fish about water | Metaphor | Metaphor | There are these two young fish swimming along, and they happen to meet an older fish swimming the other way, who nods at them and says, βMorning, boys.
 Howβs the water?β And the two young fish swim on for a bit, and then eventually one of them looks over at the other and goes, βWhat the hell is water?β |

-astroturfing | Method | Politics | The deceptive political practice of paying operatives to pose as members of the public engaging in "grassroots protest" as a way of adding plausible deniability as well as amplification of their point of view |
+astroturfing | Method | Politics | The deceptive political practice of paying operatives to pose as members of the public engaging in "grassroots protest" as a way of adding plausible deniability as well as amplification of their point of view. |

-asymmetric encryption | Term | Computer Science | Also known as public-key cryptography, asymmetric encryption encrypts and decrypts the data using two separate keys that are related mathematically (a public and a private key) |
+asymmetric encryption | Term | Computer Science | Also known as public-key cryptography, asymmetric encryption encrypts and decrypts the data using two separate keys that are related mathematically (a public and a private key). |

-asymptotes | Term | Math | The graph of a curve is approaching a numerical value or limit, but never quite reaches it. |
+asymptote | Term | Math | The graph of a curve as it is approaching a numerical value or limit, but never quite reaching it. |

 autophagy | Experimental finding | Biology, Medicine | The body's way of cleaning out damaged cells and replace them with newer, healthier cells.
-Literally, "self-eating" |
+Literally, "self-eating." |

 availability bias | Model | Psychology | Cognitive distortion arising from the unconscious preference for information that is recent rather than what is representative. |

-averages | Method | Math | a measure of central tendency of a set of data, whether the mean, media, or mode |
+average | Method | Math | A measure of central tendency of a set of data, whether the mean, media, or mode. |

 balance sheet | Method | Economics | A financial document showing the book value of a company, i.e. how much it's worth. |